svdoever/ai-writer/README.md

 ## Getting Started

-To get started, head over to the documentation!
+To get started, head over to the [documentation](https://svdoever.github.io/ai-writer/)!

 ### Development

 If you check out this repository, you probably want to start development on ai-writer.
 This repository contains the source code for the ai-writer project.

-- install node version 18.16.0 (use nvm)
+- install node version 18.16.0 (use nvm if you depend on other versions)
 - run `npm install` in the root folder of the repository
 - run `npm run dev` to start development on the documentation and on the tooling